Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 The first arrival of Jesus inaugurated something that is still hidden from the majority of the nations—God's will being

-among the nations is the kingdom of God.
+in action among the nations is the kingdom of God.

 In His first arrival, Jesus manifested both His kingship and the kingdom.
 He was/is both.
 He came as the king of